 All students study Religious Studies until at least the end of Year 11, taught by a specialist team of teachers.
 Castle School is a non-denominational school, so we do not see Religious Studies as vehicle to instruct students to believe in any particular religion.
 However, we believe it is an essential part of every student’s core curriculum, as it seeks to help prepare students for life in modern Britain.

 Our courses seek to help students develop an understanding of the major religions, their beliefs, customs and history.
 Yet Religious Studies also invites them to consider some of the major ethical and moral dilemmas that they will face as citizens, debate them and consider why others may hold differing views to their own.
-So Religious Studies is also a key part of the school’s cizitenship programme, and plays a vital role in the development of students’ spiritual, moral and cultural development.
+So Religious Studies is also a key part of the school’s citizenship programme, and plays a vital role in the development of students’ spiritual, moral and cultural development.

-In Year 7, this forms part of the Humanities course, and is then taught as a separate subject from Year 8 onwards.
 During Years 9-11, all students work towards a full GCSE, which is sat at the end of Year 11.

-In Year 8, all students take part in a day of visiting Places of Worship – where they travel into Bristol and may visit mosques, temples, synagogues and churches – to better understand the cultural differences between those of different faiths.
+In Year 8, students may take part in a day of visiting Places of Worship – where they travel into Bristol and may visit mosques, temples, synagogues and churches – to better understand the cultural differences between those of different faiths.

 In the Sixth Form, we offer an A-level course in Religion, Philosophy and Ethics.
-In addition, all students have a weekly Enrichment lesson, the programme for which includes further opportunities to consider and debate a wide range of ethical, moral and religious questions.
+In addition, all students have a weekly Lifeskills lesson, the programme for which includes further opportunities to consider and debate a wide range of ethical, moral and religious questions.

 All of the Religious Studies curriculum follows the programme of the South Glos SACRE, of which our Head of RS, Mrs Mary-Ann Willmott, is a key member.